jbcodeforce/aws-studies/docs/infra/index.md

 * **Cluster**: groups instances into a low-latency group in a single Availability Zone.
     * Highest performance while talking to each other as when performing big data analysis.
 * **Spread**: groups across underlying hardware (max 7 instances per group per AZ).
-    * Reduced risk is simultaneous failure.
+    * Reduced risk in case of simultaneous failure.
     * EC2 Instances are on different physical hardware.
-    * Application that needs to maximize high availability.
+    * For application that needs to maximize high availability.
     * Critical Applications where each instance must be isolated from failure from each other.
 * **Partition**: spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
     * Partition is a set of racks.